rcl-skillsio/docs/digitalid.md

 In this section, you will learn how to obtain a Digital ID to use the platform.

-A Digital ID is awarded to a learner who has verified their identity with a photo ID such as a national id, driver's permit or passport.
+A Digital ID is issued to a learner who has verified their identity with a photo ID such as a national id, driver's permit or passport.

 ## Sign up